sonic-net/SONiC/doc/nat/nat_design_spec.md

 NatOrch listens on the notifications of the failed NAT entries from the Syncd.
 For the failed NAT entries, NatOrch removes the corresponding entries from the internal cache and from the conntrack table.
 That will remove the entry from the APP_DB.

-#### 3.3.3.4 Clear command
+### 3.3.3.4 Clear command
 When the administrator issues the clear command, NatOrch flushes the conntrack table, which in turn results in deleting the entries in the APP_DB by the Natsyncd daemon.

+### 3.3.3.5 Block diagram
-The overall data block diagram for NAT in SONiC is captured below.
+The high level block diagram for NAT in SONiC is captured below.

 ![NAT block diagram](images/Nat_block_diagram.png)